jtkovacs/jtkovacs.github.io/REFS/databases.md

 __Fourth normal form__ (4NF) is more restrictive than BCNF.
 Its whole point is to separate independent information (i.e., not functionally dependent information) to achieve efficiency: B+C rather than B\*C tuples.
 A relation is in 4NF if, for each nontrivial MVD `A↠B`, A is the key.
 To test for 4NF, look at each pair of tuples `t,u` that match on A, and create the additional tuples `v,w`: are they both already in the relation?
 If not, MVD is not satisfied.
 To achieve 4NF, find FDs, MVDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with nontrivial `A↠B` violating 4NF (3) decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A,rest); repeat.

+#### Top-down design with UML/ERDs

+UML is a graphical, higher-level language that precedes relational data modeling.
+UML is gradually replacing the Entity-Relationship (ER) model.
+UML is also used for software design.
+[See UML graphs](https://praveenthomasln.wordpress.com/tag/class-diagrams-in-uml/).

+- Classes: Name, attributes, primary key/methods; analogous to relations.
+- Associations: Capture relationships between objects of two classes; self-association is possible.
+Also note the multiplicity of associations: `1..1 is default; m..n; m..\*; 0..n; 0..\*`.
+- Association classes: Add attributes to an association, e.g. “Date” and “Decision” to the association “Applied”
+- Subclasses: Inherit attributes from super/parent class, but have own unique attributes and/or unique associations.
+- Superclasses are in/complete and disjoint/overlapping.
+- Composition: Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
+No PK needed!
+- Aggregation: Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
+PK required.

+UML can be translated into relations:

+- Classes become relations.
+- Associations become relations containing the keys from each class; and the key of this new relation depends on the multiplicity of the involved classes.
+E.g. for a 1-to-many association (also written  0..1 to \*), the key comes from the ‘many’ side.
+Or, again depending on multiplicity, the attributes from the association can be ‘folded into’ one of the classes.
+- Association classes add their attributes to the association’s relation.
+- Self-associations: rename and recycle same key.
+- Subclasses have three different translation procedures:
+  - Subclass relations contain superclass PK and unique attributes;
+  - Subclass relations contain all superclass attributes & unique attributes;
+  - One relation contains all super- and subclass attributes.
+- Composition: Add PK from main class, but not as a key, just as an attribute.
+- Aggregation: “, with the additional stipulation that main class’s PK can be empty.

 ## Logical design

 - __Create logical design (rules and constraints)__: